SemanticMediaWiki/SemanticMediaWiki/docs/architecture/extending.constraint.md

 When a constraint is expected to be expensive (in terms of performance, runtime) it should be postponed and be derived from the `DeferrableConstraint` class to ensure that those checks are run using the `DeferredConstraintCheckUpdateJob` hereby avoiding unnecessary resource hogging during a page view/GET process.

+## See also

+- How to register a [custom constraint](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/docs/examples/register.custom.constraint.md)

 [constraint]:https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/Constraint/Constraint.php
 [constraint-registry]:https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/Constraint/ConstraintRegistry.php
 [constraint-factory]:https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/ConstraintFactory.php